khangtictoc/CTF-Writeup-Practice/Web/SQL_Injection/picoCTF/Web_Gauntlet2.md

 Our payload look like this: `SELECT username, password FROM users where username='admi'||{n}`

-We get the `'n'` character by `CHAR()` function and specify the exact number we need in [Ascii Table](https://www.asciitable.com/) (n=110 in decimal).
+We get the `'n'` character by `CHAR()` function and specify the exact number we need in [Ascii Table](https://www.asciitable.com/) ('n' is equivalent to 110 in decimal).
 We take an advantage of `LENGTH()` function to control the value.
 And now we will calculate: The must-have string is ` AND password=` has 14 characters.
 We need 110 so it ought to be multiplied by 7 and add by 12.

 The actual query string is below: `SELECT * FROM users where username='admi'||(CHAR(12+LENGTH(' AND password=')*7))||'' `